acemaster/black-jack-ooo/README.md

 5. Player: Represents the player.
 Stores the name, playerId and the wins for each player.

 **com.bu.cs.component.cardgame**
-1. CardGame:
+1. CardGame: Abstract class which is used for both the games
 2. CardGameConfig: Configuration for the card game.
 This includes player count, win condition and number of decks.
-3. CardPlayer
+3. CardPlayer: Abstract class used for other players
-4. Dealer
+4. Dealer: Class with basic dealer functions

 **com.bu.cs.component.cardgame.card**
-1. Card
+1. Card: Contains the card definition with suit and card value objects
-2. CardValue
+2. CardValue: Enum Used to define the value of the card
-3. Deck
+3. Deck: Used to store list of cards
-4. Decks
+4. Decks: Used to store list of decks
-5. Hand
+5. Hand: Used to represent the list of cards with players/Dealers
-6. Suit
+6. Suit: Used to represent the suit of the card

 **com.bu.cs.component.cardgame.blackJack**
-1. BlackJackDealer
+1. BlackJackDealer: Defines the black jack dealer functions
-2. BlackJackPlayer
+2. BlackJackPlayer: Defines the black jack player functions
-3. BlackJackGame
+3. BlackJackGame: Defines the black jack game logic

 **com.bu.cs.component.cardgame.trianta**
-1. TriantaDealer
+1. TriantaDealer: Defines the Trianta dealer functions
-2. TriantaPlayer
+2. TriantaPlayer: Defines the Trianta player functions
-3. TriantaGame
+3. TriantaGame: Defines the Trianta game logic

 **com.bu.cs.helper**
 1. GameFunctions: Contains the functions that are used to drive the game.
 This includes getting player turns, printing the board and checking win conditions.